philipturner/metal-benchmarks/README.md

 _IPC stands for instructions per clock.
 Integer IPC consists of adds and/or fused multiply-adds, in whatever combination is fastest.
 Integer compare-select, which is two operations in one instruction, doesn't count._

-## Pipelines per ALU
+## ALU Layout

-For marketing, Apple says that each GPU core contains 128 ALUs.
-These roughly correspond to all the pipelines necessary to sustain one scalar/cycle.
+Apple described each GPU core as having 128 ALUs.
+These generally correspond to all the pipelines necessary to sustain one scalar instruction/cycle.
 Integer pipelines process both I32 and U32 with the same latency.
 Most pipelines can accept 16-bit operands or write 16-bit results, with zero additional cost.
-For core compute pipelines, a 32-bit input invokes a ~1-cycle penalty in the scheduler, until ILP approaches 4.
+Any 32-bit operand invokes a ~1-cycle penalty in the scheduler, until ILP approaches 4.
 In other words, the scheduler spends every other cycle idling.
-This problem is less pronounced for 16-bit inputs.
+This problem bottlenecks\* the core compute pipelines unless you use 16-bit operands.

+\* As a reminder, the additional 32-bit pipelines on Ampere GPUs struggle to be fully utilized.
+Not sure whether Apple has 4 schedulers with single-issue (like very old Nvidia GPUs), 2 schedulers with dual-issue (like Ampere), or a hybrid setup that can do both.
+Latency benchmarks assume 4 schedulers.

 On A14, we might have separate F16 and F32 pipelines.
 This would reflect how Metal Frame Capture shows separate statistics for "F16 utilization" and "F32 utilization".
 It also reflects Apple's statement of "twice the F32 pipelines" in their A15 video.
 This scheme would indicate mixed-precision F16/F32 compute similar to RDNA 2 (the F32 pipelines provide half the total F16 power via emulation).
 We omit the A14 design for simplicity.

 ---

 Core compute pipelines:
-- Only two sub-pipelines simultaneously utilized, except during FFMA32 and F/ICMPSEL32 (4 cycles).
+- Only two pipelines simultaneously utilized, except during FFMA32 and F/ICMPSEL32 (4 cycles).
 The F/IADD32 pipeline is used during IMAD32 (add after IMUL), IADD64 (32+32=33 chunk), FFMA32 (add after FMUL), and F/ICMPSEL32 (comparison).
-We don't depict this for simplicity.
+We don't depict this usage for simplicity.
 - 2 cycles: FADD32, IADD32 fused with LSHIFT32(k=1-4)
 - 2 cycles: FADD32, IADD32 fused with LSHIFT32(k=1-4)
 - 2 cycles: BITWISE32, select part of F/ICMPSEL32